neuropoly/pediatric-DL-registration/README.md

 ## Analyses

-Graphs of the Dice score results versus the age interval between pairs are available in the article for white matter, gray matter and cerebrospinal spinal fluid.
-Animated graphs have been generated to allow a more careful examination of the Dice scores resultes per age interval for each pair at a more local level for all 18 segmented regions (calculated by averaging right and left hemispheres for every region except brain-stem, 3rd ventricle, 4th ventricle, CSF which are as a whole in the initial 32 given labels).
-Here are the graphs for [NoReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_NoReg.html), [RigidReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_RigidReg.html) and [RigidAffineReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_RigidAffineReg.html) for ANTs SyN Reg in red, DL Reg in green and the initial alignment in blue.
+Graphs depicting Dice score results in relation to the age interval between pairs are included in the article for white matter, gray matter, and cerebrospinal spinal fluid.
+Animated graphs have been generated to facilitate a more detailed examination of Dice scores per age interval for each pair at a local level across all 18 segmented regions.
+These regions are calculated by averaging right and left hemispheres for every region, except for the brain-stem, 3rd ventricle, 4th ventricle, and CSF, which are considered as a whole in the initial 32 given labels.
+The provided graphs illustrate the results for [NoReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_NoReg.html), [RigidReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_RigidReg.html), and [RigidAffineReg](https://neuropoly.github.io/pediatric-DL-registration/AgePlot_RigidAffineReg.html), with ANTs SyN Reg in red, DL Reg in green, and the initial alignment in blue.

 ## References

 [1]DeepReg.
 Image Registration with Deep Learning.
 2021. url: https://deepreg.readthedocs.io/en/latest/tutorial/registration.html. <br />